mikepierce/conference-website-template/README.md

 in the `<head>` of that page.
 Then math can by typeset by using LaTeX's math notation enclosed in `\(...\)` delimiters.

+## Sitemap

+The `sitemap.xml` helps search engines understand the structure of the site.
+In this file, each instance of "WEBSITE" should be replaced with the actual address where this website is being hosted.
+See the [sitemaps protocol page](https://www.sitemaps.org/protocol.html) for more details.